Marcos64s/Marcos64s/README.md

  <img  width="600" height="400" src="https://github.com/Marcos64s/README.md/blob/main/social/logo.png">
 </p>
 <h2 align="center">Hello there!
 My name is Marcos Mendes 👋🤓</h2>
  <p align="center">I'm currently a student pursuing a masters in Computacional Engeneering from Portugal, Aveiro :student:.
 I'm passionate about areas of machine learning like deep learning and reinforcement learning:man_technologist:.
 You can also find me interested in robotics :robot: and how we can use deep learning to automate these robots.
-I've started exploring the field of of physics as well ✨ and hope to contribute to that field as well.
+I've started exploring the field of physics as well ✨ and hope to contribute to that field as well.
 </p>

 <p align="center"><a href="https://www.linkedin.com/in/marcos-mendes21/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a> <a href="https://www.instagram.com/marcos_64s/"><img src="https://img.shields.io/badge/instagram-%23E4405F.svg?&style=for-the-badge&logo=instagram&logoColor=white" height=25></a>